The Best Early Wayfair Way Day Deals on Rugs You Can Shop Right Now

 Pile height, size and color are all good factors to consider when you're shopping for a new rug.
 For a high traffic area like an entryway, you may want an easy-to-clean, low-pile rug.
 Whereas, when looking for a rug to place in a low traffic guest room or home office, you might want to opt for an extra-cozy, high-pile rug.
 Whatever your preferences are, the early Wayfair Way Day sale is filled with indoor and outdoor rugs of every size to bring that finishing touch to your space.

-Below are some of the most stylish rug deals to shop ahead of Way Day.
+A spring refresh is always a good idea.
+Below are some of the most stylish rug deals to shop ahead of the much-anticipated Way Day sale.
 From boho to modern, Scandinavian and other design schemes, these top-rated area rugs are marked down by hundreds of dollars right now.

 A natural jute area rug adds a summery, boho vibe.
 The woven rug also comes in a variety of colors.